Economic history of World War I: Germany

 While Germany rapidly mobilized its soldiers, it had to improvise the mobilization of the civilian economy for the war effort.
 It was severely handicapped by the British blockade that cut off food supplies, machinery and raw materials.

-Walter Rathenau played the key role in convincing the War Ministry to set up the War Raw Materials Department (Kriegsrohstoffabteilung—"KRA"); he was in charge of it from August 1914 to March 1915 and established the basic policies and procedures.
+Walther Rathenau played the key role in convincing the War Ministry to set up the War Raw Materials Department (Kriegsrohstoffabteilung—"KRA"); he was in charge of it from August 1914 to March 1915 and established the basic policies and procedures.
 His senior staff were on loan from industry.
 KRA focused on raw materials threatened by the British blockade, as well as supplies from occupied Belgium and France.
 It set prices and regulated the distribution to vital war industries.
 It began the development of ersatz raw materials.
 KRA suffered many inefficiencies caused by the complexity and selfishness KRA encountered from commerce, industry, and the government.
 Some two dozen additional agencies were created dealing with specific products; the agencies could confiscate supplies and redirect them to the munitions factories.
 Cartels were created and small firms merged into larger ones for greater efficiency and ease of central control.

-Even though there is a belief that the inequality among the German population only increased during the WW1, a number of studies have shown the opposite.
+Even though there is a belief that the inequality among the German population only increased during WW1, a number of studies have shown the opposite.
 It was proved that the income of the majority of the enterprises declined proportionally to the loss in the real wage.
 Moreover, the international corporate profits (e.g. in the UK) of that time were generally higher than those of Germany.
 The only companies that have undergone the rise in profits were related to the chemical, metal and machinery industries.
 Those were usually referred to as 'war profiteers'.